-The KCP is responding by helping our partners to protect clean water, preserve important wildlife habitat, and steward the land to allow for healthy, functioning ecosystems.
-Our collaborative approach can help us find win-win solutions to ecosystem conservation on private lands.
+KCP is responding by helping our partners protect clean water, preserve important wildlife habitat, and steward the land to allow for healthy, functioning ecosystems.
+We focus on bringing organizations together for the greatest long-term return on investment.
+Our collaborative approach is strategic and can help us find win-win solutions to ecosystem conservation on private lands.

 - We envision vibrant communities that demonstrate the principles of environmental stewardship that can in turn support economic and social well-being.

 - We also help to raise money locally, which is then leveraged for hundreds of millions of dollars.
 As a result, conservation in the Kootenays is a great investment.

-Since 2002 our partners have worked to conserve over 250,000 hectares of land and have invested $150 million into conservation projects across the Kootenays.
+Since 2002, our partners have worked to conserve over 240,000 hectares of land and have invested $170 million into conservation projects across the Kootenays.
 World-class conservation efforts include Darkwoods, The Flathead Agreement, Tembec Lands, Pine Butte Ranch, Wycliffe Wildlife Corridor, Lot 48, Hoodoo-Hofert, The Frog Bear Project and The Big Ranch.